Electric energy consumption: Overview

-Electric and electronic devices consume electric energy to generate desired output (i.e., light, heat, motion, etc.).
+Electric and electronic devices consume electric energy to generate desired output (light, heat, motion, etc.).
 During operation, some part of the energy is lost depending on the electrical efficiency.

 Electricity has been generated in power stations since 1882.
 The invention of the steam turbine in 1884 to drive the electric generator led to an increase in worldwide electricity consumption.

-In 2019, total worldwide electricity production was nearly 27,044 TWh.
-Total primary energy is converted into numerous forms, including, but not limited to, electricity, heat, and natural gas.
-Some primary energy is lost during the conversion to electricity, as seen in the United States, where 61% was lost in 2019.
+In 2022, the total worldwide electricity production was nearly 29,000 TWh.
+Total primary energy is converted into numerous forms, including, but not limited to, electricity, heat and motion.
+Some primary energy is lost during the conversion to electricity, as seen in the United States, where a little more than 60% was lost in 2022.

-Electricity accounted for 19.7% of worldwide final energy consumption in 2019, while oil was 40.4%, coal was 9.5%, natural gas was 16.4%, biofuels and waste were 10.4%, and other sources (i.e., heat, solar thermal, and geothermal) were 3.6%.
-Total final electricity consumption in 2019 was split unevenly between the following sectors: industry (41.9%), residential (26.6%), commercial and public services (21.2%), transport (1.8%), and other (8.5%; i.e., agriculture and fishing).
-Since 1973, final electricity consumption has decreased in the industrial and transport sectors and increased in the residential, commercial and public services sectors.
+In 2022, electricity accounted for more than 20% of global final energy consumption, while oil made up less than 40%, coal less than 9%, natural gas less than 15%, biofuels and waste less than 10%, and other sources (such as heat, solar, wind, and geothermal energy) more than 5%.

+That year, total final electricity consumption was distributed unevenly across sectors: industry (42.2%), residential (26.8%), commercial and public services (21.1%), transport (1.8%), and other sectors such as agriculture and fishing (8.1%).
+In 1981, final electricity consumption continued to decline in the industrial sector, while it increased in the residential, commercial, and public services sectors.

 A sensitivity analysis on an adaptive neuro-fuzzy network model for electric demand estimation shows that employment is the most critical factor influencing electrical consumption.
 The study used six parameters as input data, employment, GDP, dwelling, population, heating degree day and cooling degree day, with electricity demand as output variable.

-World electricity consumption (2019)
+World electricity consumption

-The table lists 37 electricity consuming countries, which used 20,366 TWh.
-These countries comprised 89% of the final consumption of 190+ countries.
-Final consumption to generate this electricity is provided per country.
-The data is from 2019.
+The table lists 45 electricity-consuming countries, which used about 22,000 TWh.
+These countries comprise about 90% of the final consumption of 190+ countries.
+The final consumption to generate this electricity is provided for every country.
+The data is from 2022.

+In 2022, OECD's final electricity consumption was over 10,000 TWh.
+In that year, the industrial sector consumed about 42.2% of the electricity, with the residential sector consuming nearly 26.8%, the commercial and public services sectors consuming about 21.1%, the transport sector consuming nearly 1.8%, and the other sectors (such as agriculture and fishing) consuming nearly 8.1%.
+In recent decades, the consumption in the residential and commercial and public services sectors has grown, while the industry consumption has declined.
+More recently, the transport sector has witnessed an increase in consumption with the growth in the electric vehicle market.